kuhn-ruess/Checkmk-Checks/as400/README.md

 This check comes with WATO Configuration.

-The checks himself is based on https://github.com/kalugen/check_mk-as400_checks but rewritten to match the new check_MK api
+The checks himself is based on https://github.com/kalugen/check_mk-as400_checks but rewritten to match the new Checkmk API

 Following Checks are included:
-- Cpu
+- CPU load
 - Jobs
 - TCP Connections
 - Users